Other / mixed grade configuration · Quitman, GA

 What is the racial and ethnic makeup of Delta Innovative School?

-The largest demographic group at Delta Innovative School is African American at 57.9%.
-The school serves a diverse student body in Quitman, GA.
+The largest demographic group at Delta Innovative School is African American at 57.9% of enrollment, in Quitman, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 52.3/100.

 What is the Resource Investment Index for Delta Innovative School?